 They are non-derivative financial assets that are designated as available-for-sale or are not classified as loans and receivables, held-to-maturity investments or financial assets at fair value through surplus or deficit.
 Available-for-sale financial assets comprise of investment in shares and other quoted securities.

-They are initially measured at fair value including any direct transaction costs and subsequently measured at fair value.
-Fair value of available for sale investments are determined with reference to quoted prices in an active stock market.
-The University recognises changes in the fair value of available-for-sale financial assets in the statement of changes in net assets/equity.
+They are initially measured at fair value including any direct transaction costs and subsequently measured at fair value for sale investments are determined with reference to quoted prices in an active stock market.
+The University recognises changes in the fair value of available-for-sale financial assets/equity.

-(iii) Financial assets at fair value through surplus or deficit
+(ii) Financial assets at fair value through surplus or deficit